IRIS Research Program

 1. Choose a course

-Choose one of the four offered courses to learn from experienced professors and participate in workshops and seminars on research methodology, data analysis, and communication skills.
+Choose one of the offered courses to learn from experienced professors and researchers and to participate in workshops and seminars on research methodology, data analysis, and communication skills.

 2.Collaborate with peers